TheTekton337/pntkl-rfc/RFCs/0003-tucs-rnra.md

 ### 3.2 Sandbox Execution Environment

-To securely execute user-provided code within the application, employing a sandboxed environment is critical.
-This can be achieved through the use of WebAssembly or JavaScript sandboxes, which isolate the custom code from the main application, minimizing the risk of security vulnerabilities.
+To securely execute user-provided code within the application, employing a sandboxed environment is critical, as detailed in the CP-RNRA.
+TUCS-RNRA leverages the communication protocols defined in CP-RNRA to ensure secure and isolated execution of custom code, minimizing the risk of security vulnerabilities.

 #### 3.2.1 Suggestion for Use of CodeSandbox's Sandpack